kelpsyberry/proc-bitfield/docs.md

 ### Bit expression

-*BitExpression* corresponds to any of
+*BitExpression* corresponds to any of:
 - [*LitExpression*]
 - `(` [*Expression*] `)`